Issue Template

 ---|---|---|

-name | Template name | Double quotes are required if the name contains Chinese |
+name | Template name | Use double quotes if it contains Chinese |

-about | Template explanation | Double quotes are required if the description contains Chinese |
+about | Template explanation | Use double quotes if it contains Chinese |

-title | Preset title for the Issue | Double quotes are required if the title contains Chinese |
+title | Default title for the Issue | Use double quotes if it contains Chinese |

-labels | Labels for the Issue, supports multiple | Multiple labels require square brackets; if the label does not exist, it will not display when creating an Issue |
+labels | Labels for the Issue, supports multiple | Multiple labels should use brackets; if the label does not exist, it will not be displayed when creating an Issue |

-assignees | Default assignee for the Issue | Username of the assignee; if the user does not exist, it will be ignored |
+assignees | Default assignee for the Issue | Username of the assignee |

-Form YAML Configuration Template
+YAML Form Template Configuration

-Here is a YAML template example:
+Here is an example of a YAML template:

-name: Bug Report (.yaml Template)
+name: Bug Report (.yaml template)

 title: "[BUG] "